Each perfume, a chapter in the history of Spain

 At its base, rich, earthy notes of patchouli and Chinese cedar anchor the fragrance, while ambergris, reminiscent of Catalina's ocean voyages, adds depth and mystery, connecting her journey across the Atlantic to distant lands.
 Incense, reminiscent of her time in the convent preparing to become a nun, intertwines with the smoky elements, symbolizing both her spiritual quest and the battles she faced.
 "Erauso" is a fragrance of contrasts: bold yet delicate, robust yet refined, just like the extraordinary woman who inspired it.
 With every breath, it invites you to embrace your own courage and resilience and embark on your own daring adventure.

-Top Notes: Fig, Cade Oil.
+Top notes: Fig, Cade Oil.

-Heart: Jasmine grandiflorum, rose, rose oxide, neroli oxide, raspberry.
+Heart notes: Jasmine grandiflorum, rose, rose oxide, neroli oxide, raspberry.

 Base notes: Patchouli, amber, ambergris, incense, Chinese cedar, honey.